mwt5345/class_ede_temp/README.md

 (8) P_k_max_h/Mpc too small:

 CLASS run in c, i.e. with the command ./class xxxx.ini , throws a warning if you try to compute the non-linear P(k) at high-z, requiring too high k values (as set by P_k_max).
 The python wrapper flags this warning as a CosmoSevereError and will kill the evaluation.
 This will crash an MCMC sampler like Cobaya; the DES likelihood sets P_k_max=15 (overwriting the user-input value), which is too low for some corners of parameter space in certain models.
 This problem has been resolved by CosmoSevereError-->CosmoComputationError in classy.pyx, and with an exception added to Cobaya's classy.py .

-## Modifications to Cobaya

-One should replace stock classy.py from [Cobaya](https://github.com/CobayaSampler/cobaya) with the modified version [here](https://github.com/mwt5345/class_ede/tree/master/cobaya).

-(1) Error handling:

-Cobaya can bypass a CLASS "CosmoComputationError" by assigning it zero likelihood and then continuing to sample.
-This has been implemented for extremely large values of fEDE, and for cosmologies where P_k_max_h/Mpc=15 [or the value set in _DES_prototype.py] is not sufficient to compute P(k).

-(2) For RSD:

-Get fsigma8(z) from CLASS